theseus-os/Theseus/README.md

 make run
 ```

-Build a full Theseus OS image with all features and crates enabled:
+Or, build a full Theseus OS image with all features and crates enabled:
 ```sh
 make full   ## or `make all`
 ```